 365 Dni or 365 Days, a movie adaptation of a polish bestseller book by Blanka Lipinska is up on Netflix and holy hell I have a lot to say about it.
 Pardon my language but this is gonna get nasty as the movie itself.

 365 days is listed as a romantic movie on Netflix and honestly wow.
-The movie is a simple PWP, or porn without a plot for you innocent souls.
+The movie is a simple PWP or porn without a plot for your innocent souls.
 But no one and I repeat no one watches it for the plot.
-I could write an easy about how problematic that movie is but frankly, that would be useless.
+I could write an essay about how problematic that movie is but frankly, that would be useless.
 There is no way you come out of watching it thinking any of that is ok.

 So let’s get to the basics of the problematics here.
 Spoilers alert.

 Massimo Torricelli played by freaking hot Michele Morrone is an Italian mafia boss.
 One day he got shot and in his near-death experience, he saw a woman.
 Many would assume it’s an angel and rethink their life and change for the better.
 Not our Massimo.
 He made his life goal to find this woman, kidnap her, make her his prisoner, fuck her hard, and give her 365 days to fall in love with him.
 Yeah sounds about right.

 The woman of his dream is Polish Laura Biel played by freaking hot Anna-Maria Sieklucka.
 Seriously one of the most unrealistic things about this movie was how attractive our main protagonists were.

 Laura is a fearless badass and her witty comebacks to Massimo’s toxic manhandling were hilarious.
 She takes no shit and their whole relationship from the beginning forms really realistic picture of the whole Dom/Sub relationship.
 I mean if you really think a Dom is the one who’s really in control of the Sub and it’s not about the mutual understanding of each others’ needs, you might be watching some really basic porn.